Content Moderation & RLHF Services for Safer AI

 Moderation in health, finance, law

 Annotate, filter, and validate AI-generated data or responses to avoid factual error, misinterpretation, or risky recommendation.
-In these regulated contexts, the presence of human supervision is essential to guarantee the compliance, reliability, and security AI systems.
+In these regulated contexts, the presence of human supervision is essential to support the compliance, reliability and safety of AI systems.

 Definition of business rules and acceptability thresholds (tone, terminology, accuracy, etc.)